Skyscanner

 Unified search bar — Hotels and Car Hire alongside Flights by default Most users only used Skyscanner for flights despite the wider offering.
 Making the other services equally accessible in the primary search form removes the friction of discovering them separately.
 Keep flights-first with tabs for other services — preserves existing behaviour but misses the cross-sell moment entirely.

-Rich photography for category switching — not icon tabs Flights, Hotels, and Cars represented as images rather than icons creates an aspirational, inspirational feel that aligns with the brand direction — and makes the full offering more visually equivalent.
+Rich photography for category switching — not icon tabs Flights, Hotels, and Cars as images creates an aspirational feel and makes the full offering more visually equivalent.
+Validated by testing: 83% recognition vs. 42% for icon-only.
 Icon-based tabs — functional but cold, and implicitly positions Hotels and Cars as secondary to Flights.

 Prices shown upfront in the destination grid 74% of travellers report concern about hidden costs.
-Displaying "From £X" prices prominently addresses this directly — building trust before the user has even begun a search.
-Prices revealed on hover or after search — familiar pattern, but actively reinforces the hidden-cost perception the research flagged.
+Displaying "From £X" prices prominently builds trust before the user has even begun a search.
+Directly confirmed by testing.
+Prices revealed on hover or after search — reinforces the hidden-cost perception the research flagged.

-Traveller-type filter for offers — not a generic promotions grid A generic offers grid treats all users the same.
-Filtering by travel identity (Families, Friends, Solo, Business) makes promotions feel relevant and personal — increasing the likelihood of click-through.
+Traveller-type filter — labelled, not icon-only Variant B testing showed 33% comprehension for unlabelled icons.
+Labelled filters (Families, Friends, Solo, Business) make promotions feel relevant and personal — a direct response to the test failure.
 Static promotional cards — simpler to build, but low relevance to most users at any given time.

-Community social feed as a homepage section 83% of travellers research destinations before booking — a social feed of real experiences keeps that research on Skyscanner rather than pushing users to Instagram or TikTok.
-It also gives the brand a human, trust-building layer.
+Community social feed as a homepage section 83% of travellers research destinations before booking.
+A social feed keeps that research on Skyscanner.
+Framed as UGC rather than influencer content following Variant C feedback.
 No social layer — cleaner, but cedes the social discovery moment entirely to external platforms.

-Editorial content section above the fold on mobile Mobile research confirmed that users take longer to book and value content that helps them decide.
-Surfacing editorial on mobile — not just a search bar — respects the research-first nature of the mobile journey.
+Editorial content repositioned higher on mobile Mobile research confirmed users value content that helps them decide.
+8/12 test participants said editorial felt buried in all wireframe variants — repositioned in the final design as a direct response.
 Search-only mobile experience — optimised for speed, but misses the majority of mobile users who aren't yet ready to search.

 What I'd do differently.